 You can stroll along the bay from the Opera House to the Royal Botanic Gardens, which we consider a must-see.
 The park's gardens and ponds are lovely, and the views of the harbor are spectacular—particularly from Mrs. Macquarie's Chair (actually a rock favored by the wife of an early governor of New South Wales).
 In addition, you can visit the ornate Government House, take in the artwork at the Art Gallery of New South Wales, or find out what life was like for the city's first felons at nearby Hyde Park Barracks.

 On another day, tour the Australian Museum and then cut through Hyde Park to the Sydney Tower, in the heart of downtown, for views of the Pacific to the east and the Blue Mountains to the west.
-You can hop on the Metro Monorail to Darling Harbour and visit the shark tanks at the Sydney Aquarium or take advantage of the huge selection of restaurants and cafes.
+You can walk to Darling Harbour and visit the shark tanks at the Sydney Aquarium or take advantage of the huge selection of restaurants and cafes.
 A water taxi or a ferry will return you to Circular Quay.
 From there it's an easy walk to The Rocks, the city's most historic area.
-(If you are taking the BridgeClimb tour, you'll depart from The Rocks.
-If you're not, consider walking across the Sydney Harbour Bridge—the views are almost as good.)
+If you are taking the BridgeClimb tour, you'll depart from The Rocks.
+If you're not, consider walking across the Sydney Harbour Bridge—the views are almost as good.

 Reserve an afternoon for a visit to the Taronga Zoo, which is on the north side of the harbor.
-(It's best reached by ferry from Circular Quay.)
-You could easily spend another day browsing the shops in Paddington, Darlinghurst and Kings Cross.
+It is best reached by ferry from Circular Quay.
+You could easily spend another day browsing the shops in Paddington and Darlinghurst.
 Glebe is wrapped in hippie culture and packed with cafes and new-age bookstores—it's an interesting stop if you have some extra time, as is Newtown, filled with colorful backstreet pubs, artists of all stripes and bohemian vibes.
-Beach lovers will want to plan a day at either Manly or Bondi beach—better if you make time for both.
+Beach lovers will want to plan a day at either Manly or Bondi Beach—better if you make time for both.
 More than likely, you'll run out of time before you'll run out of things to see and do in Sydney.

 Sydney enjoys a lively nightlife, from the trendy bars and clubs along Darling Harbour and Circular Quay to the historic pubs (often called hotels) in The Rocks.
 You'll also find plenty of live music.
 If you enjoy late-night clubbing, you can find plenty of options around the Central Business District, but the favored hangouts are increasingly in the Darlinghurst neighborhood (also a popular dining area).
 By comparison, Kings Cross is seedier, but it has a lot of late-night activity.
 Cover charges and drink prices are usually lower there.